Avocarrot/hiring/product-manager/assignment.md

 | Click | Click is an event which counts how many times an ad has been clicked |
 | CTR | Short for Click Through Rate.
 It's a metric that is calculated by diving Clicks / Impressions |

+# Assumptions

+In order to simplify the following tasks and help you focus on the main objective you can make the following assumptions:

+- There is a separate tracking system which is used to collect all the metrics and dimensions we need.
+You can interface with this tracking system to retrieve the data you may need.
+- There is a separate authentication/login system which you can reuse in your solution.
+No need to worry about this one.
+- There is no limitation in the budget but of course we'd prefer to minimize costs.

 # Tasks

 The assignment comprises of four tasks.